glasnier/cross_compile-rpi-kernel/README.md

  linux kernel version of your RPi.

-LICENCE
+LICENSE
 =======

- The LICENCE doesn't apply for the files on the v3.12.22+ folder which come from the Raspberry Pi kernel distribution at:
+ The LICENSE doesn't apply for the files on the x.yy.zz+ folder which come from the Raspberry Pi kernel distribution at:

  https://github.com/raspberrypi/linux